ChristinaDNguyen/Portfolio/README.md

 Recipient of the St. Marguerite D'Youville Parish Award for Academic Pursuits, 2017

-Recipient of YorK University Entrance Scholarship, 2017
+Recipient of York University Entrance Scholarship, 2017

 Recipient of York University Student Life Award, 2017